dimstav23/SPP/artifact_evaluation/README.md

 $ nix-shell
 ```

+---

+## Simple minimal examples & functionality tests
+After you have successfully [set up the environment](../README.md#automated-project-build), you can easily run the provided [minimal examples](../README.md#minimal-examples-execution) and [functionality tests](../README.md#functionality-tests) as explained in the [README](../README.md) of the root folder.

+---

 ## Automated Artifact Evaluation (approx. 8-10hrs)

 Our automated scripts create the appropriate docker images and carry out each experiment with the appropriate configuration inside a dedicated docker container.